 Put simply, the lower you rank, the less chance that people will click through to your site.

-We’ve talked about the importance of SEO in our article about how to market your villa rental.
+We’ve talked about the importance of vacation rental SEO in our article about how to market your villa rental.
 Now, it’s time to delve deeper.
-We’ll explain everything you need to know about SEO for vacation rentals so you can increase your search ranking, and get more bookings.
+We’ll explain everything you need to know about vacation rental SEO so you can increase your search ranking, and get more bookings.

 One way to get more bookings and revenue is having a diverse portfolio.
 Distributing your listings is a strategy, not a task.
 Take our free 5-day email course for property managers who want new, creative strategies for distributing their vacation rentals.